Gary Crittenden

 Gary Lewis Crittenden (born 1953) is an American financial manager.
-He is currently an executive director of HGGC, where he also previously served as CEO and chairman.
+He is an executive director of HGGC, and was previously CEO and chairman.
 He is also the former chairman of Citi Holdings.
-He has served as chairman of the boards of Citadel, Power Holdings, and iQor; as lead independent director of Pluralsight; and has served on the boards of Extra Space Storage, Staples Inc., Ryerson, Inc., TJX Companies, and Utah Capital Investment Corp.
-From 2000 to 2007, Crittenden was Executive Vice President and Chief Financial Officer (CFO) of American Express, and from March 2007 to March 2009, he was the chief financial officer of Citigroup.
+He was chairman of Citadel, Power Holdings, and iQor; lead independent director of Pluralsight; and has been on the boards of Extra Space Storage, Staples Inc., Ryerson, Inc., TJX Companies, and Utah Capital Investment Corp.
+From 2000 to 2007, Crittenden was executive vice president and chief financial officer (CFO) of American Express, and from March 2007 to March 2009, he was the chief financial officer of Citigroup.

 Early life and education

 Crittenden was raised in Ogden, Utah.
 He was the student body president at Ogden High School in 1971.
-He served a two-year mission for the Church of Jesus Christ of Latter-day Saints (LDS Church) in Germany, and graduated from BYU's Marriott School of Management with a Bachelor of Science degree in management in 1976.
+He did a two-year mission for the Church of Jesus Christ of Latter-day Saints (LDS Church) in Germany, and graduated from BYU's Marriott School of Management with a Bachelor of Science degree in management in 1976.
 He went on to earn an MBA from Harvard Business School in 1979.